exevil/rss-buddy/README.md

 ## Output Format

-When run with the `--generate-pages` flag (or `./rss-buddy.sh --pages`), the script generates a static HTML website in the `docs/` directory, suitable for deployment (e.g., via GitHub Pages).
+When run with the `--generate-pages` flag (or `./rss-buddy.sh --pages`, or implicitly when using the `rss-buddy` command if page generation is enabled in its logic - *check script*), the script generates a static HTML website in the `docs/` directory, suitable for deployment (e.g., via GitHub Pages).

 The `docs/` directory contains: